twoelevenjay/react-rocket-boilerplate/README.md

 react-rocket
 ============

-A boilerplate using ReactJS (along with React Router and RefluxJS), SASS, Gulp, and Browserify that also utilizes Gulp best practices from [this resource](https://github.com/greypants/gulp-starter).
+A boilerplate using ReactJS (along with React Router and Flux), SASS, Gulp, and Browserify that also utilizes Gulp best practices from [this resource](https://github.com/greypants/gulp-starter).

 ---